ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - [quickdump](https://www.libelektra.org/plugins/quickdump) is a new storage plugin.
 It implements a more concise form of the [dump](https://www.libelektra.org/plugins/dump) format, which is also quicker too read. _(Klemens Böswirth)_

+### Reference

+- Fixed missing Metadata in README and METADATA.ini.

 ### Specload

 - The [specload](https://www.libelektra.org/plugins/specload) plugin is a special storage plugin.
 Instead of using a storage file